TARGENE/TMLE.jl/docs/src/user_guide/estimation.md

 ## CV-Estimation

 Canonical TMLE/OSE are essentially using the dataset twice, once for the estimation of the nuisance functions and once for the estimation of the parameter of interest.
 This means that there is a risk of over-fitting and residual bias ([see here](https://arxiv.org/abs/2203.06469) for some discussion).
-One way to address this limitation is to use a technique called sample-splitting / cross-validating.
+One way to address this limitation is to use a technique called sample-splitting / cross-validation.
 In order to activate the sample-splitting mode, simply provide a `MLJ.ResamplingStrategy` using the `resampling` keyword argument:

 ```@example estimation
 TMLEE(resampling=StratifiedCV());